solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-08-AzureSynapseAnalytics/README.md

-# Hands on Lab: Azure Synapse Analytics with PostgreSQL
+# Hands-on Lab: Azure Synapse Analytics with PostgreSQL

-In this hands on lab you will utilize Azure Synapse Analytics to connect to your Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.
+In this hands-on lab you will utilize Azure Synapse Analytics to connect to your Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.

 ## Setup

 ### Required Resources

-You will need several resource to perform this lab.
+You will need several resources to perform this lab.
 These include:

 - Azure Synpase Analytics
 - Azure Database for PostgreSQL Flexible Server